ericmann/WP-Publication-Archive/readme.txt

 Tags: document management, pdf, doc, archive
 Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 2.2
+Stable tag: 2.3

 Allows users to upload, manage, search, and download publications, documents, and similar content (PDF, Power-Point, etc.).

 == Description ==

 WP Publication Archive adds a custom content type for storing, tagging, and categorizing downloadable content external to standard WordPress posts and pages.
 You can add downloadable PDF files, Word documents, and PowerPoint presentations.
 These files will be stored in the standard WordPress uploads directory but will be managed separately through a custom post type interface in the WordPress admin area.

+*This plugin requires PHP5*

 == Installation ==